ativarsoft/betula/README.md

 A good explanation can be found [here](http://www.apachetutor.org/dev/pools).

-setuid can be used to make Apache run Pollen as root.
-Pollen gets the user and password from the CGI environment flags and use setuid to drop privileges to the specified user.
-This can be used to restrict filesystem access without using fakechroot. fakechroot provides wrappers for common system calls.

-libtemplatizer provides common functions which are independent from the templatizer runtime executable.
+libpollen provides common functions which are independent from the templatizer runtime executable.
 Plugins use libtemplatizer for code reuse.